incident-io/internships-grads-takehome/README.md

 Please apply via the [job link][job-ad] and we'll share everything you need to know, but for more detail on step (2) read below:

-## 1. Existing project you're proud of

-Have you built something you're proud of, or think showcases skills that would be valuable for this role?

-If so, we invite you to submit this project in leiu of a take-home challenge.

-An ideal project would:

-- Be a software project that solves a real problem.
-- Demonstrate your ability to build high-quality software.
-- Provide enough context (often through a README) that would allow anyone grading your code to get setup and run it.

-We'll only accept submissions where you are the primary contributor to the
-project: group projects are great but become extremely difficult to evaluate fairly!

-**Important: Please also attach a (maximum) 5-minute Loom explaining:**
-1. Overview of your solution
-2. Key technical decisions
-3. Trade-offs and alternatives (what would you do differently next time?)
-4. Final reflection (what did you find challenging/interesting/tricky?)

 ## 2. Complete our take-home challenge

-Instead, you could try solving the following code challenge.

 ### Intro